-A WorkSafeBC occupational safety or hygiene officer may visit your worksite to conduct an inspection.
-Employers cannot obstruct an officer from carrying out their duties.
+A WorkSafeBC occupational safety or hygiene officer may visit your BC Public Service worksite to conduct an inspection.
+Employers can't obstruct an officer from carrying out their duties.

 - Enter workplaces unannounced.
-You cannot deny an officer entry to a workplace
+You can't deny an officer entry into a workplace

 - Tour, observe and inspect the workplace

 - Ask that work process commence, or tools be used

 - Remove items from the workplace for further investigation

 The officer will leave (or email) an inspection report, which is an official record of the visit.
 An inspection report details findings of a worksite visit by a WorkSafeBC officer.
 It documents any points of discussion and recommendations.
 It also includes any orders or penalties that result from the visit.